Zaid-Aljasmy/TuxScreenRecorder/README.md

 ## 🚀 Features

 - Easy-to-use interface with PyQt6
-- Supports recording full screen or custom areas
+- Supports recording full screen or custom areas (soon!)
 - Save recordings as `.mp4` using `ffmpeg`
 - Simple and clean tabbed layout